 2. The best beaches around Murcia

 A big part of the attraction of southern Spain is of course its climate and its beaches.
+So lingering on a sunny beach, a beer in hand, is definitely one of the best things to do in Murcia!
 And although not nearly as popular as the crowded beaches on the Costa del Sol, Murcia still has its fair share of “fun in the sun”!

 I was really surprised to see that this corner of southern Spain stayed so off-the-beaten-path.
 Most visitors seemed to be Spanish or expats.
 These would be my 5 favourite beaches in Murcia: